 - You claim the foreign earned income exclusion, OR

-- You live in a foreign country or are a resident of a foreign country (for tax purposes), mail your return to the following address:
+- You live in a foreign country or are a resident of a foreign country (for tax purposes).

+As a U.S. Citizen or resident alien expecting a tax refund, mail your return to the following address:

 Department of the Treasury

 Internal Revenue Service Center

 Follow the instructions on your 1040 Form if none of the situations above apply to you.